Dhiraj0107/Airbnb-Amsterdam/README.md

 ![image](https://github.com/Dhiraj0107/tokyo-olympics/assets/118677714/1c107a77-1af1-47c3-9611-311740d9570b)

-#### Connected to Redshift and created and loaded data to it using the below queries:
+#### Connected to Redshift Serverless and created and loaded data to it using the below queries:

 ##### Athletes table: